The Easy Way

-There is a wonderful little Taoist book called the Hua Hu Ching, which contains some very powerful and simple teachings, that I often read at our weekly Qigong classes.
-In one of the verses in this book, Lao Tzu writes;
+There is a wonderful little Taoist book called the Hua Hu Ching that I often read at our weekly Qigong classes.
+It contains some very powerful and simple teachings about how we can live our lives in the harmony and Flow of the present moment (the Tao).
+In one of these verses, the great sage Lao Tzu writes:

 "Don't think that you can attain total awareness and whole enlightenment without proper discipline and practice.
 This is egomania."

 In other words, anything worth having is also worth the discipline, time and energy required to have it.
-Discipline however, is a dirty word these days.
-Everybody wants things to be easy, with little or no effort, and are often unwilling to work toward anything of true value.
-For instance, if we need to get in shape, we expect that one visit to the gym will do the trick, and when we find out that getting healthy may require a bigger commitment than one workout, we throw up our hands and convince ourselves that it's just not worth it.
-Or perhaps we wish to find a greater joy and peace of mind, and decide that we will give meditation a try, either with a group or perhaps with an online app.
-So we sit down, only to find that our minds are very busy (crazy?) indeed, and the peace that we had hoped for seems to be beyond our reach.
-Feeling frustrated, we may even tell ourselves that, 'meditation may work for others, but certainly not for me.'
+In todays culture however, discipline is a dirty word.
+These days, everybody wants things to be easy, with little or no effort, and are often unwilling to work toward anything of true value.
+For instance, if we need to get in shape, we expect that one visit to the gym will do the trick, and when we find out that getting healthy may require a bigger commitment than one workout, we throw up our hands and convince ourselves that we have better things to do.
+Or perhaps we wish to find a greater joy and peace in our lives, and decide that we will give meditation a try.
+So we sit down, only to find that our minds are very busy (crazy?), and feeling frustrated after five minutes, we tell ourselves that, 'meditation may work for others, but certainly not for me.'

-The point is this; if flowing in the Great Way (the Tao) is what we truly want, then we will have to also be willing to do the practices that open the door to that experience of harmony and flow in our lives.
+The point is this; if flowing in the power and ease of the Great Way (the Tao) is what we truly want, then we will also have to be willing to do the practices that open the door to that experience of harmony and flow in our lives.
 As Lao Tzu reminds us;

 "Appropriate rituals channel your emotions and Life energy toward the Light.